NaturalIntelligence/fast-xml-parser/README.md

 ### Main Features

 * Works with node packages, in browser, and in CLI
-* Faster than any pure JS implementation
+* Faster than any pure JS implementation.
-* It can handle big files (tested up to 100mb)
+* It can handle big files (tested up to 100mb).
-* You can parse CDATA as separate property
+* You can parse CDATA as separate property.
 * You can prefix attributes or group them to separate property.
 Or can ignore them from result completely.
 * You can parse tag's or attribute's value to premitive type: string, integer, float, or boolean.
 And can optionally decode for HTML char.
-* You can remove namespace from tag name while parsing
+* You can remove namespace from tag or attribute name while parsing
 * It supports boolean attributes, if configured.